Prevention is quicker and cheaper than the cure!

 - patch management

 Alternatively, Your Business Community members can gain discounts on the wider ‘IASME Governance’ assessment.
 IASME Governance includes Cyber Essentials but includes additional safeguards to provide even greater resilience.
 The additional checks include physical security, data back-ups and staff awareness.
 The IASME Governance standard is written along similar lines to ISO27001 yet is more practical for SMEs.
-IASME Governance also offers an optional GDPR element to indicate your readiness for the Data Protection changes that came into effect in May 2018.
+IASME Governance also offers an optional GDPR element with regard to Data Protection changes that came into effect in May 2018.

 If you need support with preparing your company for Cyber Essentials or IASME Governance, Your Business Community member, Whitgift Security, is a licensed IASME Certification Body and can provide any support you may require.

 To be assessed against Cyber Essentials or IASME Governance self-assessment, please apply here.
 A copy of the self-assessment question sets is available for reference only and can be downloaded for free here.

 YBC Members save 10% on the cost of the IASME Cyber Essentials assessment:

 - Cyber Essentials £270 ex VAT as opposed to £300 ex VAT